 Biggest thanks to the National Assistance Program for the Arts for the one-off payment I received in May.
 I spent lockdown writing in-depth applications for assistance from federal, state, local and subscriber arts agencies, to be continually rejected one after the other.
 At one stage I submitted my name, only — frustrated by the time, …

 Art Journal, College Art Association, New York, Vol. 77, no. 3 Fall 2018 The Power of Inclusion in Donald Judd’s Art: Observations by an Artist, Gail Hastings, pp. 48-62.
 Artist’s Project: Space Practising Tools, Gail Hastings, pp. 63-75.
-A dark void is the denouement of . . . two wood panels stained light cadmium red and […]
+Editorial work involves listening, opening one’s senses to silenced voices, to the quiet whispering at the porous …

 This Performance — A Passing Thought has been added to the Art Index; Encyclopaedia of an idea (2011) has been added to the Art Index

 Newly added to Exhibitions and events: This performance — a passing thought (1989); the catalogue for the exhibition is now in the library.

 Added to the Art Index: Encyclopaedia of Time in Art: pp. 10-12; Encyclopaedia of Time in Art: pp. 25-27; Encyclopaedia of Time in Art: pp. 28-30; Encyclopaedia of Time in Art: pp. 31-33; Encyclopaedia of Time in Art: pp. 34-36.
 Added to exhibitions and events: Art 1996 Chicago (1996).
 Added to the Library Index – Chicago Tribute review, 1996

 Sculptuation green-grey-green (1995) now included in the Art Index.

 Sculptuation red-pink-beige (1995) now included in the Art Index.